top of page

 English translation & annotation: Julia Min (Aug.
 2024)

-A warm embrace, attuned to the drizzling rain.
+a warm embrace, attuned to a crisp rain.

-Let your young heart get drunk in her charm again.
+Let your young heart relish her charm again.

-Let your eyes feast on the busted buds unfolding.
+Let your eyes feast on the blossoms bursting.

 Her golden glory waits for no man behind,

-That’ll lament to see her weakened and fallen.
+who’d lament to see her weakened or fallen.

 Appreciation:

-This is a very descriptive poem Su Shi sent to his brother on his way to a new post in February 1063, likely just after the Chinese New Year when he had to say goodbye to his family and his young brother.
-He was only 28, going to 30 soon.
-This poem was perhaps his first sigh on his young days leaving him to maturity, to more social responsibilities.
+This is a highly descriptive poem Su Shi sent to his younger brother on his way to a new post in February 1063, likely just after the Chinese New Year, when he had to say goodbye to his family.
+He was only 28, approaching 30.
+This poem may have been his first sigh as his youth gave way to maturity and greater social responsibilities.

-The first stanza on scenery brings us a joyful early spring with the twitting golden orioles, the misty warm drizzle, and the subtle changes on the lawn.
-The second stanza expresses his appreciation on the promise of spring, but also his awareness that his spring days were fleeting, so he urged his brother to cherish every beautiful moment.
+The first stanza, on scenery, brings us a joyful early spring with chirping golden orioles, misty warm drizzle, and subtle changes on the lawn.
+The second stanza expresses his appreciation for the promise of spring and his awareness that his spring days are fleeting, so he urges his brother to cherish every beautiful moment.

-While enjoying translating this poem in the early spring of Melbourne, my mind started roaming her way to William Wordsworth’s “Lines Written in Early Spring” and “Daffodils” written when he was 28 and 32 years of age.
+While translating this poem in Melbourne’s early spring, my mind wandered to William Wordsworth’s “Lines Written in Early Spring” and “I Wandered Lonely as a Cloud”.

 Reference: